maxd0328/AI-Project/README.md

 Once Docker has been installed, it must be authenticated with AWS so that the Docker images can be pushed to the Amazon ECR (Elastic Container Registry).
-To do so, get a login key from AWS with the following command:
+To do so, run the following command to pipe the AWS login key into the Docker authentication command:

 ```
-aws ecr --get-login-password --region us-east-1
+aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin https://[IAM account ID].dkr.ecr.us-east-1.amazonaws.com
 ```

-This very long key along with your IAM account ID can then be piped into the Docker login command like so:
+**Important note:** It is possible that from time to time you may get the following message when attempting to build and push a Docker image:

 ```
-docker login -u AWS -p [login key] https://[IAM account ID].dkr.ecr.us-east-1.amazonaws.com
+denied: Your authorization token has expired.
+Reauthenticate and try again.
 ```

+If this is the case, simply run the authentication command given above again.

 ### 1.4 Installing the Elastic Beanstalk CLI